seetler/Simple-AI/README.md

   Vers: --->|35

-// This is the query questions
+// This is the query question

   User: --->|What is the weather like today?

-//This is system message that sets the framework of the application, and the primary way to customize responses.
-For example, you can also tell chatgpt to refer to a document, or more complex commands
+//This is system message that sets the framework of the response, and the primary way to customize responses.
+For example, you can even tell chatgpt to refer to an uploaded document, or more complex commands

   Syst: --->|The user is living in San Francisco near the west side of town.